haonv01/rv-reminder/README.md

 4. Ability to remind multiple times (first, second and third)
 5. Customizable review page
 6. Review prompts are automatically sent to the customer
-7. Easily configure order status, time and email templates
+7. [Easily configure](https://docs.mageplaza.com/review-reminder/index.html#configuration) status, time and email templates
 8. Allows administrators to control review prompts
 9. Allows the customer to leave a review on the product page
 10. Enable display of reviews on product pages